UtkarshChaurasia/Movie-Recommender/README.md

 # Movie-Recommender
-A Machine Learning model which will recommend movies.
+A Machine Learning model which recommends movies based on user's past experience and activities.